 You should track these metrics (at the very least):

-- Number of students that started the program with your org
+- Number of GSoC contributors that started the program with your org

-- Number of your students that successfully passed the program
+- Number of your GSoC contributors that successfully passed the program

-You will also need to figure out your own system to see how long your students are staying involved after their GSoC ends in August/September (do most students leave your community within a month of the end of their GSoC, do they stick around for 6 months, do they come back after a year or two?)
+You will also need to figure out your own system to see how long your GSoC contributors are staying involved after their GSoC ends.
+Do most GSoC contributors leave your community within a month of the end of their GSoC, do they stick around for 6 months, do they come back after a year or two?)
 You may want to talk to the folks who stick around and get a little more insight into what it was your org did (or maybe didn’t do) that made them want to continue being a part of your community.